'Big Brother 20' Spoilers: Week 9 Eviction & Battle Back On The Way, Players Look Ahead To Next Nominations

 — Big Brother Daily (@BB_Updates) August 30, 2018

-In the latest discussions Thursday afternoon, many of the players heading into Week 10 are voicing concerns about JC.
+In the latest discussions on Thursday afternoon, many of the players heading into Week 10 are voicing concerns about JC.
 As the Inquisitr previously shared, there was a lot of drama related to JC in the past day or so after he did questionable things to both Haleigh and Tyler.
 Big Brother spoilers, however, detail that the buzz among houseguests is over JC’s gameplay, not what happened with Haleigh and Tyler.

-Insider @realvegas4sure shared via Twitter that there has been a discussion among the producers regarding JC’s antics.
+An insider shared via Twitter that there has been a discussion among the producers regarding JC’s antics.
 Haleigh did complain to them, and Tyler reportedly has been made aware of what happened that involved him.
 However, at least so far, Tyler apparently hasn’t formally complained.
 It sounds as if the producers will likely leave JC in the game, but warn him to watch his behavior.

 Tyler, Brett, Angela, and Kaycee have all talked about the possibility of JC winning HOH next and causing their group trouble in terms of evictions.
 If anybody else wins, it sounds as if Haleigh is the next target, with Sam as a backup option.
 However, there are ways that this approach could fall apart and fans will be curious to see who wins HOH for Week 10.

 Stay tuned for more Big Brother spoilers as these next few competitions play out.
-It’s only a matter of time now before this group has to start making tough decisions and turn on one another and things could get pretty interesting as Season 20 marches toward its finale.
+It’s only a matter of time now before this group has to start making tough decisions and turn on one another and things could get pretty interesting, as Season 20 marches toward its finale.